NirantK/nirantk.github.io/docs/writing/posts/reflectedglory.md

 ## In Casual Conversation

+!!! quote "Bragging"
-> "Look at Michael, an Olympic athlete, I knew him in college" - wait, and think.
+    "Look at Michael, an Olympic athlete, I knew him in college" - wait, and think.
-> You might end up going this way: "Why is that relevant in this conversation?
+    You might end up going this way: "Why is that relevant in this conversation?
 Is this an offer to make an intro to the Olympian, so that I improve my game?
 Or is this just banter-bragging?
 And why brag?"

 Brag about achievements of someone you know.
 Or worked with.
 Or went to school with.